Chicago Restaurants Doing Thanksgiving Dinner Takeout

 Here are 8 Chicago restaurants offering takeaway menus on Thanksgiving.

-For just 40 bucks a pop, this fresh seafood joint in the northern suburbs will fix you up a spread filled with butternut squash ravioli, crispy zucchini, beet salad, Vermont turkey and gravy, rosemary & sage stuffing, mashed potatoes, sweet potatoes and pumpkin pie.
+For just 42 bucks a pop, this fresh seafood joint in the northern suburbs will fix you up a spread filled with crispy Zucchini with lemon aioli, stuffed mushrooms with spinach and parmesan, roasted Vermont turkey, giblet gravy, rosemary and sage stuffing, cranberry and orange relish, sliced baked sweet potatoes, Idaho mashed potatoes, roasted brussels sprouts… *takes a deep breath*…PLUS pumpkin pie, cinnamon whipped cream, apple crostata, and triple chocolate cookies for dessert.
 And that’s just the half of it.
-The only draw back of picking up your meal from this Northbrook restaurant?
+The only drawback of picking up your meal from this Northbrook restaurant?
 Absolutely no one – and I mean no one – will believe that you cooked it.

 Listen, I’m a Thanksgiving traditionalist: the turkey, the taters, the cranberry sauce – I want the works.
-But after coming across Bub City’s Nov 23rd menu, I might be changing my tune.
+But after coming across Bub City’s Nov 22nd menu, I might be changing my tune.
 A BBQ spot through and through, Bub City is no stranger to curing up delicious meats and eats, but their Thanksgiving takeout menu is truly something special.
-For just $24.95 per person, you can scrounge up a plate of brisket, turkey, cornbread & sage stuffing, sweet potato fluff and, yes, bbq chicken.
-Oh, and for when your relatives inevitably start driving you through the roof, Bub City also has late night karaoke going all evening long.
+For just $29.95 per person, you can scrounge up a plate of turkey, mashed potatoes, gravy, stuffing, and more.
+Oh, and for when your relatives inevitably start driving you through the roof, Bub City also has late-night karaoke going all evening long.

-This traditional Lincolnwood restaurant and tavern is serving up a classic T-giving dinner to go on the 23rd.
-Starting as early as November 22nd you can pick up turkey and gravy, stuffing, sweet potatoes and pumpkin pie to bring home and share with your family.
+This traditional Lincolnwood restaurant and tavern is serving up a classic T-giving dinner to go on the 22nd.
+Starting as early as November 21st, you can pick up turkey and gravy, a chopped salad, stuffing, sweet potatoes, and pumpkin pie to bring home and share with your family.
 Or, to bring home and stuff into your face on the couch.
 We’re not judging.

 Throw a little bit of southern flare into your Thanksgiving.
-Parson’s Chicken and Fish is cooking up a mean Turkey Day dinner for two for just $50 this year, including a whole roasted Amish chicken, two pieces of green chile cornbread, one pt. of braised green beans, 1 qt. of mashed potatoes and 1 pt. of salad.
-You’ll have to find your own pumpkin pie, but after a meal like that, you might not even get there.
+Parson’s Chicken and Fish is cooking up a mean Turkey Day dinner for two for just $50 this year, including a whole roasted Amish chicken, two pieces of green chile cornbread, one pt. of braised green beans, 1 qt. of mashed potatoes, and 1 pt. of sweet potato casserole.
+You can even add on a slice of Bang Bang Pie’s pumpkin pie for just $6, but after a meal like that, you might not even want it.

 With multiple locations across the city, this caterer and deli is known for cooking up a Thanksgiving spread better than Grandma used to make.
-Offering dozens of options, Goddess and the Grocer, has got you covered from the turkey and pie, to the beer and wine.
-What’s more, all your favorite Thanksgiving fixens will be available until November 30th, so if someone east your leftovers (looking at siblings everywhere) they’ve got you covered.
+Offering dozens of options, Goddess and the Grocer has got you covered from the turkey and pie, to the beer and wine.
+What’s more, all your favorite Thanksgiving fixin’s will be available until November 30th, so if someone eats your leftovers (looking at siblings everywhere), they’ve got you covered.
+Order by November 15 to secure your dinner!

 NOTE: That was both a reaction of love and, more likely, my heart going into cardiac arrest after eating.

 Don’t wanna cook at Thanksgiving or Christmas (or Hanukkah or Kwanza or so on and so forth)?
-Me neither, girl and luckily, Smoke Daddy has got us covered.
-This hoppin BBQ joint is offering to make dinner orders throughout the holiday season, meaning we may never have to cook again!
+Me neither, and luckily, Smoke Daddy has got us covered.
+This hoppin’ BBQ joint is offering to make dinner orders throughout the holiday season, meaning we may never have to cook again!
 At least until the end of December, that is.
-Check out their menu to get a glimpse of all the tasty treats, including, but not limited to: smoked turkey, glazed ham, mashed potatoes, brussel sprouts and a bloODY MARY BAR.
+Check out their menu to get a glimpse of all the tasty treats, including, but not limited to smoked turkey, glazed ham, mashed potatoes, brussels sprouts, and mac n’ cheese.
 Amazing.